-Written candidate consent (informed consent via candidate email is acceptable) is required in all cases before a RoR service 1 or 2 is submitted to the awarding body as with these services candidates' marks and subject grades may be lowered.
+Written candidate consent (informed consent via candidate email is acceptable) and the fee is required in all cases before a RoR service 1 or 2 is submitted to the awarding body as with these services candidates' marks and subject grades may be lowered.
 Candidate consent can only be collected after the publication of results.
+Written candidate consent is also required for access to scripts requests.